The Essex Serpent (TV series): Casting

-When The Essex Serpent was announced in August 2020, Keira Knightley was set to play the leading role of Cora as well as executive produce, however in October 2020, she chose to leave the project due to "family reasons".
-In February 2021, Claire Danes signed on to play Cora to replace Knightley.
+When The Essex Serpent was announced in August 2020, Keira Knightley was set to play the leading role of Cora as well as serving as executive producer, however in October 2020, she chose to leave the project due to "family reasons".
+In February 2021, Claire Danes signed on to play Cora replacing Knightley.
 Tom Hiddleston joined the cast the following month.
-In April, Frank Dillane, Hayley Squires, Clémence Poésy and Jamael Westman would be added to the main cast.
+In April, Frank Dillane, Hayley Squires, Clémence Poésy and Jamael Westman were added to the main cast.

 Filming

-Filming was previously set to begin in late November 2020 before Knightley exited the series.
-Filming for The Essex Serpent began in February 2021, in a number of Essex locations, including Alresford, Brightlingsea, North Fambridge and Maldon, as well as across London, including Gordon Square in Bloomsbury.
+Filming had been originally expected to commence in late November 2020 before Knightley exited the series.
+Filming for The Essex Serpent began in February 2021 in a number of Essex locations, including Alresford, Brightlingsea, North Fambridge and Maldon, as well as across London, including Gordon Square in Bloomsbury.
 Filming for the series concluded on the week of 27 June 2021.

 Reception

+Critical response

-The review aggregator website Rotten Tomatoes reported a 76% approval rating with an average rating of 7.1/10, based on 41 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 76% approval rating with an average rating of 7.1/10, based on 45 critic reviews.
 The website's critics' consensus reads, "Distinguished by biting performances and coiling ambience, The Essex Serpent is a highly accomplished Gothic romance."
 Metacritic, which uses a weighted average, has a score of 69 out of 100 based on 19 critics, indicating "generally favorable reviews".

+Accolades

-The miniseries was nominated for two Royal Television Society Craft & Design Awards, for outstanding achievement in Design - Titles, and Production Management.
+The series' costume designer, Jane Petrie, won the BAFTA TV Craft award for Best Costume Design for her work on The Essex Serpent.
+The miniseries was nominated for two Royal Television Society Craft & Design Awards for outstanding achievement, one for Design — Titles, and one for Production Management.